The day you became twice as productive.

 - Task 5: Schedule appointments

-Here are the list of attributes I think a VA will need for the tasks listed above:
+Here are the list of attributes I think a VA will need:

 Once you have a clear understanding of your requirements we can jump ahead to Step 2.